 The Aqua Mekong is unique in Southeast Asia.
 Perhaps no other vessel in the world – save the company’s namesake on the Amazon, the Aria Amazon – capably shoves a boutique five-star hotel into a vessel that is equal parts explorer and ultra-luxe.
-Travelogues had the opportunity to sail in her for a high-water journey across Cambodia, an expedition through wildlife and history with five-star dining in august company all the way to Phnom Penh.
+Travelogues sailed in her for a high-water journey across Cambodia for wildlife, history, and five-star dining in august company all the way to Phnom Penh.

-After the Angkor pleasures of Siem Reap, Aqua Mekong travelers meet at the Colonnade outside the notably luxurious Park Hyatt Siem Reap.
-Taking a shuttle to the Chong Khneas pier, travelers enter a throng of day trippers and tourists; many smaller boats take off from here to ferry less fortunate tourists on a crowded jaunt through the nearby waters.
+After breakfast at the Bill-Bensley designed Park Hyatt Siem Reap, cruisers take a shuttle to the Chong Khneas pier amongst the throng of day trippers and tourists packed onto junkers.
 Aqua Mekong travelers board, however, a comfortable skiff to what will be their home for the next four days to a week.

 While the ship is capable of handling 40 guests, this lucky journey barely broke double digits, leaving the expansive decks and lounges open and quiet.
 But even at the height of occupancy, the staff to guest ratio is 1/1.
 This is evident as guests step off the relative excitement of the skiff into the objectively luxurious interior of the Aqua Mekong, greeted by staff, a cold towel, and a welcome drink on the top deck.